Contact Us

 • You are coming off GLP-1 medication (semaglutide, tirzepatide) and want to verify you are not losing muscle along with fat.
 Home Dial muscle-mass trend lines catch this faster than the bathroom scale.

 The unifying pattern: same user, repeated readings, trend-focused.
-Under those conditions, a home Dial gives you most of the actionable signal at a fraction of the price.
+Under those conditions, a home Dial gives you most of the actionable signals at a fraction of the price.

 A real-world decision example